Are you ready for your next pregnancy? Take our quick quiz to find out.

-- The bump gets bigger sooner, probably because your stomach muscles have already been stretched out once before
+The bump gets bigger sooner, probably because your stomach muscles have already been stretched out once before.

-- You may feel that you can feel the baby ‘kick’ or ‘move’ sooner.
+You may feel that you can feel the baby ‘kick’ or ‘move’ sooner.
 This could be just because you know what they feel like, so this time you’ll recognise a movement you might have dismissed in the first pregnancy.

-- You may have morning sickness for the second even if you didn’t have it for the first.
+You may have morning sickness for the second even if you didn’t have it for the first.
 If you had morning sickness for the first one you are more likely to have it again for the second.

-- You may have more Braxton Hicks.
+You may have more Braxton Hicks.

-- Labour and birth take less time.
+Labour and birth take less time.
 For first-time mums, the first stage of labour (cervix dilating), lasts an average of eight hours but for women who've had a baby before, the average labour is five hours.
 The second stage (pushing and birth) is likely to last under two hours, compared with three hours for first-time mums.

-Your mental well-being in a second pregnancy
+Your mental wellbeing in a second pregnancy

-- Rally friends and family to help out.
+Rally friends and family to help out.
 Are there people you can trust to look after your child while you have some time to yourself?

 If you work, take a day/half day or a few hours off every couple of weeks but leave your child in childcare or with friends.
 If your partner works, you could do it together.

-- Build exercise into your day if you can.
+Build exercise into your day if you can.
 Whether it is cycling to work or walking to the park with your child, building it in as a regular part of your day will make it one less thing to think about.
 Exercise is good for you and your unborn child.

 'I gave up going to the supermarket completely when I had my first baby.
 I got a weekly shop delivered, and extra bits and pieces locally when I needed them.'
-Mari

 Planning for early days with a newborn and an older child

-Managing in the early days with a newborn and older child can be challenging, particularly if the older child is under three years old.
+Managing in the early days with a newborn and an older child can be challenging, particularly if the older child is under three years old.
 There are some things you can do now to prepare:

-- If you have family or friends who can take your first-born out for a few hours in the first few weeks after the birth, line them up to do so.
+If you have family or friends who can take your first-born out for a few hours in the first few weeks after the birth, line them up to do so.

 ‘Me and the toddler talk a lot about the baby and he’s helped to sort out baby clothes.
 I definitely think early preparation is key.
 I've already asked my mother in law to have my son one day a week so I can use this day to bond and establish our feeding routine.’

 Breastfeeding a second time

-ℹLast reviewed on September 4th, 2017.
-Next review date September 4th, 2020.
+ℹLast reviewed on March 27th, 2019.
+Next review date March 27th, 2022.